BoBoBaSs84/Los.Santos.Dope.Wars/README.md

 ## Licensing

-GTAV.Dope.Wars is licensed under the Apache License, Version 2.0.
+Los.Santos.Dope.Wars is licensed under the MIT License.
 See [LICENSE](LICENSE) for the full license text.